-All building mechanical systems are turned on a minimum of two hours before occupancy and left running for up to two hours after buildings are closed even when buildings mechanical systems have been programmed to "set back" during unoccupied hours.
+All building mechanical systems are turned on up to two hours before occupancy and left running for up to two hours after buildings are closed even when buildings mechanical systems have been programmed to "set back" during unoccupied hours.

-4. Does Monday Properties ever exceed mechanical code or ASHRAE standards?
+4. Does UVA ever exceed mechanical code or ASHRAE standards?

-Monday Properties has several requirements, many associated with LEED Certification, that exceed code and standards.
-They has installed air handling unit filters that meet a minimum of MERV 13, which is 75% effective in removing particles as small as 0.3 microns such as those contained in a sneeze.
+The UVA Facility Design Guidelines (FDG) include several requirements, many associated with LEED Certification, that exceed code and standards.
+For instance, the FDG requires that all air handling unit filters meet a minimum of MERV 13, which is 75% effective in removing particles as small as 0.3 microns such as those contained in a sneeze.
 Typically, filters need only meet a minimum of MERV 8, which is effective against much larger particles (3 to 10 microns).